From Sega Retro

 |Number of players: 1|

 Gaiares (ガイアレス) is a Sega Mega Drive horizontal shoot-'em-up developed by Telenet Japan.
-First published in Japan by Renovation Game in December 1990, it was later brought to the United States the following February, and eventually brought to Europe later that year.
-One of the first Mega Drive games to utilize an 8 Megabit cartridge over the standard size of 4 Megabit, Gaiares (along with Technosoft's Thunder Force III, was one of the earliest shoot-'em-ups to demonstrate the technical capabilities of Sega's new 16-bit hardware.
+First published in Japan by Renovation Game in December 1990, it was later brought to the United States by Renovation Products the following March, and eventually brought to Europe later that year.
+One of the first Mega Drive games to utilize an 8 Megabit cartridge over the standard size of 4 Megabit, Gaiares (alongside Technosoft's Thunder Force III) was one of the earliest shoot-'em-ups to demonstrate the technical strengths of the 16-bit hardware.

 American advertising campaign